DISCOVER THE GARDEN

 7. THE CREEK

 Flowing water represents change and the passage of time.
 As an essential expression of nature, a watercourse symbolizes renewal, evoking continuity in the hereafter.
-The creek flows into the pond at the bottom of the garden, which may have koi someday.
+The creek flows into the pond at the bottom of the garden, which is home to koi.

 8. THE WATERFALL